|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During early November 1943, one of twelve B-17s transferred to the 54th Troop Carrier Wing, 375th Troop Carrier Group and served as an armed transport.
 Possibly, this B-17 was nicknamed "Caroline".

-On March 1, 1944, one of four B-17 armed transports that took off from Finschafen Airfield including B-17F 41-24420, B-17F "Harry the Horse" 41-24548 and another B-17 made supply runs dropping weapons, ammunition, barbed wire and blood plasma to the U. S. Army 1st Calvary Division that landed on Los Negros Island at Momote Airfield, and strafed enemy positions in the area.
+On March 1, 1944, took off from Finschafen Airfield as one of four B-17 armed transports including this aircraft plus B-17F "'G.I.
+Jr." 41-24420, B-17F "Harry the Horse" 41-24548 and another B-17 on a mission to make supply runs to drop weapons, ammunition, barbed wire and blood plasma to the U. S. Army 1st Calvary Division soldiers that landed on Los Negros Islandand to strafe enemy positions at Momote Airfield.

 Ferried back to the United States.
 During June 1945 this B-17 was at Ontario Airfield in California.
 Ultimate fate unknown, likely scrapped or otherwise disappeared.